The UR Prefix Across the Ancient Near East: Ur, Uruk, Urartu, Aram, Armenia, and the Nodite Name-Memory

 - Evidence rating: MODERATE

 - Basis: The Urantia Book documents the Nodite cultural core across the specific Mesopotamian-Armenian geographic zone.
-The specifically-shared UR/AR toponymic root across the ancient Near East is archaeologically documented.
+The shared UR/AR toponymic root across the ancient Near East is archaeologically documented.
 The specific concentration of the pattern in the UB-identified Nodite zone supports the interpretation of preserved cultural-naming memory.

 Related Decoder Articles